-Despite lockdown restrictions, there has been a lot First of all, some weeks ago, the Medway Archives Centre (MAC) was contacted by the Friends of National Libraries (FNL) about two auction lots relating to the former Rochester Cathedral Precincts Solicitors Arnold, Tuff and Grimwade.
-Some documents were coming up for sale at Forum Auctions in London, and the FOMA committee decided to put in a bid.
+Despite lockdown restrictions, there has been a lot going on!
+First of all, some weeks ago, the Medway Archives Centre (MAC) contacted by the Friends of National Libraries (FNL) about two auction lots relating to the former Rochester Cathedral Precincts Solicitors Arnold, Tuff and Grimwade. documents were coming up for sale at Forum Auctions in London, and the FOMA committee decided to put in a bid.
 I am happy to say that our purchase was successful and, with additional financial support from FNL, we acquired (as listed) Bill Books, 9 vol., manuscript in several hands, together thousands of pp (including indexes), rules throughout, most original reversed calf, 1859-1977.

-One of the books is pictured, and whilst are still in the process of discovering exactly what each of them contains, we were rather pleased to discover, when the items were delivered, that there were 10 volumes rather the advertised 9!
+One of the books is pictured on the previous page - an interior view can be seen here (left) - and whilst are still in the process of discovering exactly what each of them contains, we were rather pleased to discover, when the items were delivered, that there were 10 volumes rather the advertised 9!